coq/coq/doc/sphinx/addendum/micromega.rst

 .. tacn:: nia
    :name: nia

    This tactic is a proof procedure for non-linear integer arithmetic.
-It performs a pre-processing similar to `nra`.
-The obtained goal is solved using the linear integer prover `lia`.
+   It performs a pre-processing similar to :tacn:`nra`.
+The obtained goal is solved using the linear integer prover :tacn:`lia`.

 `psatz`: a proof procedure for non-linear arithmetic
 ----------------------------------------------------